 - If you create posts on your Company Page, share it through your personal profile as well.
 While LinkedIn is strictly professional, it is mainly about networks between individual people.

 Wondering why you should bother with LinkedIn?
-The fact is that well over 600 million professionals around the world use LinkedIn to exchange information, ideas and opportunities.
+The fact is that over 700 million professionals around the world use LinkedIn to exchange information, ideas and opportunities.
 LinkedIn is where business happens

 Do you want to be missing out?